w3f/Grant-Milestone-Delivery/evaluations/mobile-game-framework_3_mmagician.md

 ### Misc

 Excellent effort from the team to demo the project and to try to reproduce the testing environment as closely as possible.
+I was able to install the iOS apps in the previous milestone and as it's not critical for the deliverables here, I am happy to accept the 3rd milestone as is now.